d3lt4-024/Employee-attendance/README.md

 # Note:
 1. Read code carefully to understand regex fillter in Add ...
 Function.
 2. I don't know when I will fix the above 2 bugs because of laziness.
+3. Because I don't know well about Javascript so some function in front-end will very stupid :(